Himansh9532/Food-Estimator-CNN-PROJECT/README.md

 Carbs: 7g

-Visualized with pie and bar chart + RDA comparison
+🧁 Visualized with pie and bar chart + RDA comparison

 👤 Author
 Himanshu Gupta
 📧 2022blaiml03@axiscoleges.in
 🔗 GitHub: Himansh9532
 🔗 LinkedIn: Himanshu Gupta

 📜 License
 This project is licensed under the MIT License.
-You are free to use, modify, and share it with credit.
+You are free to use, modify, and share it with proper credit.

 🌱 Future Scope
 Add voice-based food logging